magnesj/ResInsight/docs/Intersections.md

 Intersections are cross sections of the grid model that displays the grid cell values on planes that cut through the grid in various ways.

 There are two main types of intersections.
-The first one which simply is called **Intersection** is defined by a picewise linear curve and an extrusion direction.
-The curve can be either a Simulation Well, a Well Path or a user defined polyline.
-The second intersection type is called an **Intersection Box** that can be used both as a box cutting the grid cells, or collapsed to a restricted axis aligned plane.
+The first one which simply is called **Intersection**, is defined by a picewise linear curve and an extrusion direction.
+The curve can be either a Simulation Well, a Well Path, a user defined polyline, or a user defined line.
+The second intersection type is called an **Intersection Box**.
+An Intersecion Box can be used both as a box cutting the grid cells, or collapsed to a restricted axis aligned plane.

 Intersections are stored in a folder named **Intersections** in a **View** as shown below.